Mister-He/Mister-He.github.io/_pages/about.md

 Introduction
 ======
-I am currently pursuing my Master Degree in Department of Statistics and Data Science, National University of Singapore.
-And simultaneously, I worked as a Research Assistant in Saw Swee Hock School of Public Health, National University of Singapore.
-My current research interests are Bayesian Hierachical and stochastical Modelling in Chronic/Infectious Disease.
+Currently, I'm working as a Research Assistant in Saw Swee Hock School of Public Health, National University of Singapore.
+My current research interests are Bayesian Hierachical and stochastical Modelling in Chronic Disease and Ordinary Differential Equations and Partial Differential Equations in Infectious Disease.

 Education
 ======